-The medicines prescribed are intended to provide you with ongoing protection against the risk of AF-related stroke but they cannot stop your risk of AF-related stroke.
+The medicines prescribed are intended to provide you with ongoing protection against the risk of an AF-related stroke.
 Therefore, you should expect to continue anticoagulation therapy indefinitely unless your doctor changes or recommends another form of therapy.

 My AF symptoms have improved.
 Can I stop taking my anticoagulant?